Burn Ban Status and Fire Danger

 What is a Municipal Burn Ban?

-What factors determine whether a Burn Ban is implemented?
+What factors determine whether a Municipal Burn Ban is implemented?

 The decision to implement a Burn Ban is based on the same data as the Fire Weather Index, the weather forecast, available resources, historical values and professional experience.

-Are all fires illegal under a Burn Ban?
+Are all burning activities and fires illegal under a Municipal Burn Ban?

-Most types of fires are illegal under a Municipal Burn Ban or Restricted Fire Zone (Provincial Burn Ban).
+Most types of burning activities including campfires are illegal under a Municipal Burn Ban.

 Please consult By-law #53-19 Open Air Burn By-Law for the limited types of burning permitted during a Municipal Burn Ban.

-How do I report someone not adhering to a Burn Ban?
+How do I report someone not adhering to a Municipal Burn Ban?

-What are the penalties for not adhering to a Burn Ban?
+What are the potential penalties for not adhering to a Municipal Burn Ban?

 Failure to comply with a Municipal Burn Ban could result in: